 ‘All This Way For Nothing’ also sounds different at first with a bouncy pop arrangement featuring prominent keys, though within a couple of bars, Stinson reverts to what he knows best: the slide guitars kick in and his drawling voice carries a rousing pop/rock number with a simple chorus.
 The hallmarks of a Replacements related recording are here in spades; if you’re a fan of that band and its various solo offshoots, this’ll grab you instantly.
 The jangling guitars which drive ‘Meant To Be’ and ‘Sieze The Moment’ are even further in keeping with the Replacements work circa ‘Don’t Tell A Soul’; even the vocal structures lends themselves to something which would have suited Paul Westerberg.
 You’ve heard it all before, so often in fact that no further elaboration needs be made; even so, in terms of well-rounded, well-written numbers, this pair represent ‘One Man Army’s real gems.

 The title cut is a simple acoustic workout which was cut live in a hotel at 3am.
 After a false start, Stinson’s voice wavers as he stretches his voice and occasionally fudges lyrics as if they’re not quite complete.
 While not the best cut on the album, it’s raw, intimate nature brings the listener closer to the artist.
 Not a patch on Paul Westerberg’s similar work from his ‘Stereo’ disc, but it’s not without a certain rustic charm.

-Also a little rootsier and more retrained than some of his previous works, Stinson is unlikely to win new converts with ‘One Man Army’.
-For his army of devoted followers, however, this release represents a long overdue return to recording outside of the G N’ R and their revolving cast of nobodies, no matter how predictable some of it is.
+Although a little rootsier and more retrained than some of his previous works, Stinson is unlikely to win new converts with ‘One Man Army’.
+That said, it’s great that he’s returned to studio work and for his army of devoted followers, this release will be essential.